 I had three big ‘achievements’ by the time I left.
 They weren’t as speech-pathology related as I intended, but I’m mighty proud because I used all of my SLP skills to get there.

 - Implementing a water program to teach the students the importance of drinking water.
 I collected used drink bottles (from the Rugby team!), sterilised them and made sure that every child drank.
 What was initially a battle turned into at least one litre of water a day.

 - Using social stories and sequences to teach my kids how to brush their teeth and making sure that they did it everyday after lunch.
 Now I’m no dentist, but the teeth I saw after 34 oromotor exams…

 - Implementing daily hygiene checks, infection and wound management and teaching students how to clean themselves properly.
 Wounds take so long to heal in the tropics and the things I saw, cleaned, burst and covered was definitely not what I thought was in my job description!

 I welcome comments, insights and questions and hope that you’ve seen a bigger picture to volunteering.
+If you’re curious about what it’s like from a clinical point of view being an SLP in a language unknown to you, read my post “A Place Where Phonological Processes Don’t Exist”.
 I have also started a Pinterest board devoted to SLPs who work overseas so make sure you follow if you’re interested.